sahar-Nosrati/linux_01_09_2024/README.md

--Finish and practice piping , start Expansion
+-Finish and practice piping , start Expansion Up to Arithmatic expension